ApiLogicServer/Docs/docs/index.md

 * Automation makes it __faster:__ what used to require weeks or months is now immediate.
 Unblock UI Dev, and engage business users - _early_ - instead of wasting time on a misunderstanding.

-* Automation makes it __simpler:__ this reduces the risk of architectural errors, e.g., APIs without pagination.
+* Automation makes it __simpler:__ this reduces the risk of architectural errors, e.g., no logic reuse between Apps / Services, APIs without pagination, etc.

 * Automation guarantees a __modern software architecture:__ _container-ready_, _API-based_, with _shared logic_ between UIs and APIs (no more logic in UI controllers), in a predictable structure for maintenance.